What is The Gold Fix?

 Among the first things people look for when buying gold, silver or platinum is of course, its price.
 But how and why values are set is not always known by those starting their journey into buying gold.
-Determining how precious metals are priced is a crucial element, so knowing how the process behind it works is your first step towards successful gold investing.
+Determining how gold is priced is a crucial element, so knowing how the process behind it works is your first step towards successful gold investing.

 Put simply, the gold fix is a pricing mechanism which is in action throughout the day.
 It arrives at a value based on the buying and selling movement within the marketplace on a particular day.
 The London Bullion Market is the international home of gold pricing.
 Twice a day - at 10:30 and 15:00 GMT - prices are officially fixed.